Mickey Mantle: Alcoholism

 "If I'd known I was gonna live this long, I'd have taken a lot better care of myself."

 — —Mantle expressing regret about his self-destructive lifestyle later in life.

 According to Mantle's childhood friend Nick Ferguson, Mantle's father often took them both out and bought beer for his son while Mantle was still underaged.
-Additionally, alcoholism ran in his mother's family and a number of Mantle's maternal relatives died from the condition.
+Additionally, alcoholism ran in his mother's family and a number of Mantle's maternal relatives died from it.

 Mantle's own trouble with alcohol was aggravated by his lifestyle.
 Before he sought treatment for alcoholism, he admitted that his hard living had hurt both his playing and his family.
-His rationale was that the men in his family had all supposedly died young, so he expected to die young as well; his father and uncle both died of Hodgkin's disease while still in their forties and he presumed he would too.
-At the time, Mantle did not know that most of the men in his family had inhaled lead and zinc dust while working in the mines, which can cause Hodgkin's disease.
+His rationale was that the men in his family had supposedly all died young, so he expected to die young as well; his father and uncle both died of Hodgkin's lymphoma while still in their forties and he presumed he would too.
+At the time, Mantle did not know that most of the men in his family had inhaled lead and zinc dust while working in the mines, which can cause Hodgkin's lymphoma.

 Like Mantle, his wife and three of their sons also became alcoholics.
 Merlyn, Mickey Jr., and David all completed treatment for alcoholism and pleaded with Mantle to do the same.
 After being examined by a doctor, he was told that his liver was so badly damaged from almost 40 years of drinking that "your next drink could be your last."
 In response, Mantle checked into the Betty Ford Clinic on January 7, 1994.
 Also helping Mantle decide to enter the clinic was his friend the sportscaster Pat Summerall, by then a recovering alcoholic, who had recently been treated there.

 Shortly after Mantle had completed treatment, his son Billy died in police custody on March 12, 1994, at age 36, after years of substance abuse.
 Despite the fears of those who knew him that this tragedy would send Mantle back to drinking, he remained sober for the remainder of his life.
 Later on, Mickey Jr. himself suffered from cancer, and died on December 20, 2000, at age 47.

 In a 1994 Sports Illustrated cover story, Mantle spoke with remorse about his drinking.
 He said that he was telling the same old stories: realizing how many of them involved being drunk, including at least one drunk-driving crash, he decided they were not funny anymore.
 He admitted that he had often been cruel and hurtful to family, friends, and fans because of his alcoholism, and sought to make amends.
 Mantle became a born-again Christian when former teammate Bobby Richardson, a Baptist minister, shared his faith with him.